 Public Liability Insurance

 This needs to be in place as soon as you receive your registration certificate and maintained even if you are not currently caring for children.
-Two main providers are:
+The main providers are:

 If you plan to transport children in your car, you need to be covered for business use on your car insurance.
 Some companies charge extra for this.